readthedocs/readthedocs.org/docs/getting_started.rst

     source_suffix = ['.rst', '.md']

 .. note:: Markdown doesn't support a lot of the features of Sphinx,
-          like inline markup, directives, and automatic PDF generation.
+          like inline markup and directives.
           However, it works for basic prose content.

 .. _import-docs: